-To get a supplemental payment, you will need to provide several documents to your school certifying official so that they can determine if you are eligible for a supplemental payment and calculate the supplemental payment amount.
+To get a supplemental payment, you will first need to apply for the WI GI bill and be approved.
+Then, you need to provide several documents to your school certifying official so that they can determine if you are eligible for a supplemental payment and calculate the supplemental payment amount.
 The documents you need to provide are:

-- Federal VA Certificate of Eligibility (COE) or your current federal VA award letter for the Post-9/11 GI Bill - Your most recent DD-214 (certificate of release or discharge from active duty) - Papers that show any "kickers" for which you are eligible - Papers or receipts that show any "buy-up" contracts.
+- Federal VA Certificate of Eligibility (COE) or your current federal VA award letter for the Post-9/11 GI Bill - Your most recent DD-214 (certificate of release or discharge from active duty)

+- Papers that show any "kickers" for which you are eligible - Papers or receipts that show any "buy-up" contracts. - Verification of payment into MGIB or relinquished Ch 30 benefit